managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 - Active Learning for [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/improve-knowledge-base) and [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-review-endpoint-utterances)

 # Test
 Testing your bot is a critical part of development.
-During the workshop we only able to touch on the basics of testing.
+During the workshop we only touched on the basics of testing.
 The following resources will drill down on the topic and provide a more advanced understanding.

 - [Testing and debugging guidelines](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-testing-debugging?view=azure-bot-service-4.0), [Trouble Shooting](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-troubleshoot-general-problems?view=azure-bot-service-4.0)
 - [Bot emulator](https://aka.ms/bot-framework-emulator-debug-with-emulator) and [Wiki](https://github.com/microsoft/BotFramework-Emulator/wiki)